Irene Ten Cate

 Lawyering Skills and Strategies

-Irene Ten Cate joined the University of Houston Law Center’s Lawyering Skills and Strategy faculty in 2018.
+Irene Ten Cate joined the Law Center’s Lawyering Skills and Strategy faculty in 2018.
 Previously, she taught legal writing at Columbia Law School and courses in civil procedure and business organizations at Marquette University Law School.

 The recipient of a J.D. from Columbia Law School and an LL.B. degree from the University of Amsterdam, Professor Ten Cate practiced law in New York City for almost a decade.
-Most recently she was an associate at Jenner & Block, where she specialized in commercial litigation and international arbitration and maintained an active pro bono practice with a focus on asylum law.
-Earlier in her career, she practiced as a transactional lawyer in Brussels and interned with the ICC Court of International Arbitration in Paris.
+She was most recently an associate at Jenner & Block, where she specialized in commercial litigation and international arbitration and maintained an active pro bono practice with a focus on asylum law.
+Earlier in her career, she practiced as a transactional attorney in Brussels and interned with the ICC Court of International Arbitration in Paris.